What is Cumulative Layout Shift (CLS) and how to fix it

 Cumulative Layout Shift (CLS) is an important, user-centric metric for measuring visual stability.
 The Cumulative Layout Shift (CLS) is part of the Core Web Vitals along with the First Contentful Paint, the Largest Contentful Paint and the First Input Delay.

-How to find CLS issues
+How to measure CLS issues

 1. Use Lighthouse to find Cumulative Layout Shifts

 The easiest method to find layout shifts is by using Lighthouse in your own chrome browser.
-Simply run a Lighthouse audit by right clinking anywhere on the page.
+Simply run a Lighthouse audit by right clicking anywhere on the page.
 Then select inspect-element, select the lighthouse tab in the now-opened console and run the audit

 The audit results will show the Cumulative Layout Shift (CLS) score.
 Scroll down to Diagnostics and expand the Cumulative Layout Shift information to see what nodes are causing the layout shift.